 Many work injuries involve the knees and hips.
 Repairing these injuries often requires surgery before the employee can return to work.
 Under Georgia’s workers’ compensation laws, employees may be entitled to medical, rehabilitation, and income benefits to help during their recovery.
-At the Law Offices of William F. Underwood, III, P.C.,…
+At the Underwood Law LLC, we can help you file…

 These benefits could be crucial to your recovery since they typically pay for medical treatment and a portion of your average weekly wage while you’re out of work.
 Even though your employer pays for worker’s compensation insurance to cover employees for these situations, you might feel conflicted about filing a…